 Sweet Ricotta Pie is a creamy and irresistible traditional Italian dessert that's perfect for Easter or any time you crave a sweet treat with a delicious hint of orange and chocolate.

 Some of my family's Easter traditions are coloring eggs, going to church on Easter morning, and often taking in the NYC Easter parade.
 I love to spend the day celebrating with my family, but another tradition is making this sweet ricotta pie.
 It is such a nice simple dessert that really can be served any time of the year.
+I like to add it to my Thanksgiving and Christmas dessert table too.

 What is Italian Ricotta Pie?